amcaplan/persistent_open_struct/README.md

 individual object?
 Here is your solution!

 PersistentOpenStruct defines methods on the class, so as long as you keep using the same keys, no new methods will be defined.
+The class quickly learns the shape of your data, so you can use it with minimal overhead.
+(Though of course it's still not as fast as doing the work of defining a full-fledged class.)

 It obeys the entire interface of OpenStruct, so you can insert it into your code without problem!
-(Unless you're using `OpenStruct#delete_field` for some reason; PersistentOpenStruct refuses to undefine the methods it defines.)
+(Unless you're using `OpenStruct#delete_field` for some reason;
+PersistentOpenStruct refuses to undefine the methods it defines.)

 This gives a noticeable performance boost.
 Here are the results of the benchmark found at